masterle19/korok4est/content/thoughts/i-love-tags.md

 *(Insert more thoughts on this later…)*

 Anyway… I mentioned that these websites are typically ones that are designed to be revisited Constantly and the influx of stuff coming in to such a site is never ending and, if you commit to it, quite expansive!
 Go look at some of these sites with a SHIT TON OF INFO.
 But generally speaking, the stuff that is written will typically fall under broad categories of topics that the owner of such divine korok forest holds near and dear to their heart.
-And that’s where tags come into t
+And that’s where tags come into the picture!

-love the idea of bring able to query memories, thoughts, events, lessons learned etc from a personal learning library.
+But hear me out… a solid tagging system PLUS the ability to temporally query memories, thoughts, events, lessons learned, literally ANYTHING from a personal learning library is the game changer here.

-It seems that the older we get, the moment in time when something happened or was experienced becomes less important than the event itself.

-X happened and I remember where I was and how I felt, but don’t ask me what year it was because I’ve no idea and will have to look it up using other resources like photos or tickets or tweets or emails.
-A query system would be fantastic.
+It seems that the older we get, the moment in time in which we experience something that is worse remembering, that experience began to decay like a ticking time bomb almost instantaneously.
+My little niece used to write down stupid insiders that popped up throughout our relationship growing up.
+These are quite random and more often times, they do be dumb ‘af.
+But I